 Mt.
 Hood: Mt.
 Hood Skibowl

 Mt.
-Hood Skibowl is a playground for the whole family, with more than 20 attractions including zip lines, the Malibu Raceway, a bungee tower, mini golf, disc golf and a kiddie canoe at the Mt.
+Hood Skibowl is a playground for the whole family, with more than 20 attractions including zip lines, the Malibu Raceway, a bungee tower, mini golf, and disc golf at the Mt.
 Hood Adventure Park.
 On the Skibowl West side, visitors will find a thrilling half-mile dual alpine slide with speeds up to 20 miles per hour along the 350-foot drop.
-For the two-wheeled set, the Bike Learning Center offers lift assist and instruction to beginning mountain bike riders.
+For the two-wheeled set, the Bike Learning Center offers bike rentals, lift assist and instruction to beginning mountain bike riders.
 Experienced riders can geek out at Skibowl’s Portland Freeride Bike Park,with its high-speed bermed out runs, giant doubles and gaps through the trees and log roads.
-Rentals and Bike the Volcano tours are also available, as are guided tours and equipment rentals for kayaking, paddle boarding, canoeing, whitewater rafting, rock climbing, fishing and even hiking and waterfall exploring.
+For a more serene adventure, opt for the interpretive nature trails, or rent a canoe, kayak or paddleboard through Mt.
+Hood Outfitters and set off on your own.

 Mt.
 Hood: Timberline Lodge & Ski Area